What to watch for when the Seahawks play the Buccaneers — and Adam Jude’s prediction

 You’ve heard Pete Carroll say a thousand times by now.
 For him, it’s all about the ball.

-The turnover differential can often tell the story at any level of football, and taht could be especially true for the Seahawks on Sunday against a Tampa Bay offense that gives up the ball about as many as anyone.
+The turnover differential can often tell the story at any level of football, and that could be especially true for the Seahawks on Sunday against a Tampa Bay offense that gives up the ball about as many as anyone.

 The Buccaneers’ 17 turnovers this season are tied for the second-most in the NFL, and Jameis Winton has given away the ball away at a particularly high rate in his career.